 -To heighten critical public discourse surrounding the importance of art making and cultural production.

--To offer an alternative mode of exhibition to the typical gallery or museum.
+-To offer an alternative mode of exhibition to the typical gallery and/or museum.

 -To create a public forum for the exploration of art as a communal and projective experience.